webpack/changelog-v5/README.md

 It also captures more information about the filesystem while watching.
 It now captures mtimes and watch event times, as well as information about missing files.
 For this the `WatchFileSystem` API changed a little bit.
 While on it we also converted Arrays to Sets and Objects to Maps.

 (since alpha.5)

+## SizeOnlySource after emit

+webpack now replaces the Sources in `Compilation.assets` with `SizeOnlySource` variants to reduce memory usage.

+(since alpha.8)

 # Minor Changes